 - Automation feasibility report (if it is applicable).

-Test Planning phase starts just after the completion of the Requirement Analysis phase.
-In this phase, a QA manager will analyze efforts and estimates the cost of that project and he also would prepare and finalize the Test Plan.
+The Test Planning phase starts just after the completion of the Requirement Analysis phase.
+In this phase, a QA manager will analyze the efforts and estimates the cost of that project and he also will prepare and finalize the Test Plan.
 As per these prepared documents, they will also come up with the testing effort estimations.

-Some activities which are carried out during the test planning phase are given below:
+Activities carried out during the test planning phase

 - Preparation of test plan document.